Skip to content

 Template Rendering

 String values inside template are rendered with Go text/template using .input as the template data.
+Custom step templates expose the same template functions as the Template step, plus a json helper that returns the JSON encoding of a value.

 yaml